 Transportation and Fossil Fuel Reduction

 Here at Golden Gate, we aim to reduce the park's dependence on fossil fuels by using alternative fuels and driving more efficient vehicles.
-In 2012, four electric vehicles operating entirely on clean energy were added to the park's fleet that already included several hybrid vehicles.
+As of 2014, the park fleet includes 7 electric vehicles operating entirely on clean energy, in addition to a fleet that already included several hybrid vehicles.
 Additionally, the park has started using a biodiesel blend to fuel its heavy duty equipment.
+The Clean Cities National Park Initiative has helped fund these important advances.
 The use of electric cars and biodiesel has decreased Golden Gate's greenhouse gas emissions.

 The park follows a policy to limit the idling of vehicle engines while stopped or parked.
 Even though idling may be appropriate in some circumstances it is often excessive, contributes to air pollution, wastes energy and money, and should be avoided if possible.